teymurgahramanov/AppHook/README.md

 # AppHook
-Tool for managing AppRolled instances.
+Tool for managing [AppRolled](https://github.com/teymurgahramanov/AppRoll) applications

 ## Features:
 * Perform actions on multiple or all Applications, Environments and Sites at one time